lj020326/pipeline-automation-lib/vars/ansible.md

 #### Inject Build parameters into `--extra-vars`

-When enabled the step will automatically add all build parameters as extra variables an pass it to the playbook.
+When enabled the step will automatically add all build parameters as extra variables and pass them to the playbook.
 :bulb: These extra vars are combined with the variables defined via `ANSIBLE_EXTRA_VARS`.

 ```groovy